 Students may pay by check, credit card, or apply for the deferred payment plan online at svcc.edu/soar.
-Students who have applied for financial aid should contact Financial Assistance to confirm eligibility.
-Students may also pay by cash, check or credit card in the Business Office.
-For additional information, call 815,835.6267.
+Students using financial aid should contact Financial Assistance at 815.835.6339 before making payment.
+Students may also pay by cash, check, or credit card in the Business Office.
+For additional information, call 815.835.6267.